Summerville, also known as Flowertown, is a picturesque town that offers a perfect mix of art, culture, history, and natural beauty.

 Kayaking in Ashley River

-Experience the vibrant local culture at Summerville Flowertown Festival
+Experience the Vibrant Local Culture at Summerville Flowertown Festival

-It includes an arts and crafts exhibition featuring artists from across the nation, amusement rides, entertaining activities, mouth-watering food stalls and food trucks, farmer’s market, live music, fun games, and so much more.
+It includes an arts and crafts exhibition featuring artists from across the nation, amusement rides, entertaining activities, mouth-watering food stalls and food trucks, farmer’s markets, live music, fun games, and so much more.

-Shop fresh and organic at Summerville Farmer’s Market
+Shop Fresh and Organic at Summerville Farmers' Market